 Have you thought about liquid-free travel, but not sure how?
 Traveling without liquid toiletries can seem too tough, but it’s actually much easier than you think.
 The liquids that I do have in my bag?
 Sunscreen, bug spray and nail polish.
 Other than that, I have no liquids in tow.

 On my last trip, I found that liquids were a real PITA to deal with – they added weight and added worry (that they would open as my bags were being handled).
 Additionally, before I took that trip, I had started using more natural solutions for health and beauty, so it felt like I was taking steps backwards when I went to travel.
-I had been using baking soda and apple cider vinegar for my hair, but felt like travelling around Colombia with a little bag of white powder might raise suspicion.
+I had been using baking soda and apple cider vinegar for my hair, but felt like traveling around Colombia with a little bag of white powder might raise suspicion.
 Plus, would I be able to make my baking soda/water mixture in the hostel bathrooms?
 It just seemed so…not cool, man.

-After doing some research, and hanging out with the fabulous folks at LUSH Cosmetics Cherry Creek, I’m changing my approach.
+After doing some research about solid toiletries for travel, I changed my approach.
 I worked to find Earth-healthy and body-healthy products that also do their job.
 Solid shampoo and lotion bars?
-Sounds like witchcraft, but it was really great to get a demo in-store to prove what I read online to be true.
+Sounds like witchcraft, but I went for in-store demos to prove what I read online to be true.

+Shampoo is one of the heaviest and bulkiest liquid toiletries, so looking for a solid shampoo option for travel was a priority.
 I picked up the New Solid Shampoo bar.
 I have used a few others – this has such a great cinnamon scent.
-They may seem a bit pricey, but each bar I’ve used has lasted me over 6 months.
+Solid shampoo will run about $10-$12 each, but each shampoo bar I’ve used has lasted me over 6 months.

 Because travel means you aren’t always near a relaxing, hot shower, I grabbed No Drought dry shampoo as a dry shampoo.
 Bonus – it is powder, not that awful aerosol spray that everyone else sells.